What We Do | Regions We Serve

 MAP in Senegal

 Senegal is located on the Western coast of the African continent, bordering Mauritania, Mali, Guinea, Guinea-Bissau, and the Gambia.
 While Senegal is one of the most stable and successful democracies in Africa, its population of 16 million remains impoverished and undereducated.
-More than one third of the population lives below the poverty line, and 75 percent of families suffer from chronic poverty.
+Nearly half the population lives below the poverty line, and the average person only receives just over three years of formal education.

 Poverty and food insecurity are particularly prevalent in rural areas where most of the population rely on farming and fishing, which are regularly threatened by inclement weather like drought and other climate changes.